 Below are some tips on preventing aggression and how to deal with an aggressive husky.

-When you are making the addition of a Siberian husky to your family, choose only a reputable breeder with good references, visit the breeding facility and view both parents, Make sure both are calm, stable and question the breeder about any genetic or behavioral problems.
+When you are making the addition a Siberian husky to your family, choose only a reputable breeder with good references, visit the breeding facility and view both parents, Make sure both are calm, and stable, and question the breeder about any genetic or behavioral problems.

 All breeds need the training to own an obedient and well-mannered dog.
 Training should begin at an early age and exposing your husky pup to formal training will not only give them the essential training they need but help you with the process and provide them with extra important socialization with people and dogs.

 The Siberian husky is one of the least likely breeds to exhibit aggression, but it can happen.
 If your husky shows signs of aggression as a puppy or an adult you need to deal with this issue immediately and not sweep the problem under the rug.